Bridgy Fed

 Exceptions: * flag``s are translated to ``createReport to the mod service * DMs are translated to sendMessage to the chat service

-Thin wrapper that converts DIDs and bsky.app URLs to at:// URIs.
+Thin wrapper that converts bsky.app URLs to at:// URIs.

 classmethod fetch(obj, **kwargs)[source]